MicroEJ/docs/KernelDeveloperGuide/kernelConsiderations.rst

 .. warning::

-    Following a firmware update, when using :ref:`feature_portability` and ``XIP Execution`` mode, the applications previously installed in flash must be uninstalled and installed again from ``.fo`` files.
+    After a firmware update, applications installed in Flash memory (``XIP Execution``) must be reinstalled.

+    In this scenario, you must uninstall the existing applications and reinstall them using their corresponding ``.fo`` files.
+To prepare for this:

+    - Keep a local copy of all ``.fo`` files, or
+    - Be ready to rebuild and redeploy them.

-    In those conditions, either store the previous ``.fo`` files locally or re-deploy them. ``.fo`` files can be compressed on the device to save memory space.
+    Note that ``.fo`` files can be compressed on the device to reduce memory usage.

 Preinstalled Applications
 ~~~~~~~~~~~~~~~~~~~~~~~~~